 The internet has a thing about salacious history.
 Give the crowd a good old-timey murder, and they will produce 150,000 blog posts and eight true crime podcasts devoted to telling you the real story.
-While I give them points for enthusiasm, these works often employ some very doggy research methods.
-Copy and paste is in pretty heavy rotation.
+While I give them points for enthusiasm, these works often employ some very dodgy research methods.
+Copy-and-paste is in pretty heavy rotation.

 Researched and nuanced history exists even about scandalous subjects, but it seems never to get the same attention as the jazzy stories.
 Even when they get debunked, these posts soldier on ad infinitum.

 The Scented History of the Plague Series:

 - Part I: The Scented History of the Plague: A Primer